-Post-retirement benefit adjustments(COLA) Contract COLA or 2.30% until the purchasing power
+Post-retirement benefit adjustments(COLA)

+Derived using CalPERS' Membership data for all funds Contract COLA or 2.30% until the purchasing power protection allowance floor on purchasing power applies,

-2.30% thereafter
+2.30% thereafter.

 (1) The mortality table used was developed based on CalPERS-specific data.
 The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
 Pre-retirement and Post-retirement mortality rates include 15 years of projected mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
 For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from November 2021 that can be found on the CalPERS website.